ImtiH/GraphQL-Movie-Maker/README.md

 ##### GraphQL with express-grapql

-### Environment variable:

-create dev.env file in config folder and set mongodb connection string to MONGODBURL variable.
+### Environment variable: create a dev.env file in config folder of backend and set mongodb connection string to MONGODBURL variable.

-## Start the project:
+## To start the project:

 ### frontend: